 Little Ray of Flight

 Fish are maneuverable.
 Small changes in direction can provide freedom from bad situations and make journeys worthwhile.
-Little Ray thinks before choosing his battles.
+Of course, Little Ray thinks before choosing his battles.

 Fish have feelings.
 Little Ray knows his Mama is watching.
 He hears beach-goer reactions.
-External factors enhance motivation and spark alertness.
+Such external factors enhance his motivation and spark his alertness.

-The book is factually sound.
-The story grabs attention and sparks interest in learning about stingrays.
+V. R. Duin nature books are factually sound.
+This story grabs attention and sparks interest in learning about stingrays.
 Below are some fun facts about the fish and action in the book.

 Reach New Heights Like Fish Out of Water:

-Rays do somersaults, flips, rolls, spins, squiggles, twists and turns.
+Flying stingrays do somersaults, flips, rolls, spins, squiggles, twists and turns.
 They take flights to find food or avoid danger.
-Predators, noise, temperature, muddiness, filth, or stench drive flight.
-Rays leap for fun, to express themselves, or to show off.
+Predators, noise, temperature, muddiness, filth or stench drive flight.
+Rays leap for fun, to express themselves or to show off.

-Flights are range-bound.
-Gills collapse and dry out in the air, which stops oxygen intake.
+Flying stingray flights are range-bound.
+Gills collapse in the air, which stops oxygen flow.
 Return to water restarts breathing.
 People underwater can sense the discomfort of fish in the air.

 Stingrays are made of cartilage, not bone.
 This flexible material softens falls.
 It equips the star of this story to make his downturns temporary.
 This fish catches lucky breaks.
 He falls with great style.

 Air travel need not be self-powered.
 Little Ray may catch an updraft or a wind stream.
 The albatross can glide around the world, without constant wing flaps or rest stops.
 Children have no ceilings on their flights.